oneananda/oneananda/README.md

 - 👋 Hi, I’m @oneananda
-- 👀 I’m interested in Cloud, AI, ML
+- 👀 I’m interested in Cloud, AI, ML, Software Architecture
-- 🌱 I’m currently learning AWS Cloud
+- 🌱 I’m currently learning AWS Cloud,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming concepts
 - 📫 How to reach me oneananda.com or search in YouTube for oneananda

 <!---